Phases of supersolids in confined dipolar Bose-Einstein condensates: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Francesca Ferlaino for fruitful discussions and helpful comments.
-This work was supported by the DFG through the SPP1929, and by the Danish National Research Foundation through the Center of Excellence ``CCQ” (Grant agreement no.: DNRF156).
+We are grateful to Jens Hertkorn, Tilman Pfau and his group at the University of Stuttgart and Francesca Ferlaino for fruitful discussions and helpful comments.
+This work was supported by the DFG through the SPP1929, and by the Danish National Research Foundation through the Center of Excellence ``CCQ" (Grant agreement no.: DNRF156).